 LEFT: This last vestige of the Fulton Street El (the old Kings County El) supported the Franklin Avenue platform on the Franklin Avenue Shuttle until the early 1990s.
 Much of the el was torn down in 1940.
 The retained structure provided an overpass for those transferring to or from the Manhattan-bound IND Subway which runs underneath Fulton.
 (The shuttle proper extends off to the right of the photo.)
 This is original 1888 construction: the original el ran from the Fulton Ferry to Nostrand Avenue and was extended in stages, finally reaching Lefferts Avenue (Boulevard) in 1915.
 The El was cut back in 1940 to the section between Rockaway Avenue and Lefferts until El service was completely eliminated in 1956.
 Today, only the Liberty Avenue El between Grant Avenue and Lefferts Boulevard, constructed in 1915, was part of the flagship line of the Kings County RR.

-This is a 1965 view courtesy of Paul Matus.
+Above is a 1965 view courtesy of Paul Matus.

 The same site today.
 The overpass is a pedestrian bridge.